Introduction

 Alongside the extensive new tree planting, the landscape proposals for the site will greatly improve on the potential biodiversity asset that the existing canal corridor provides and will encourage species habitats year round.
 A number of new planting areas are proposed across the site.
 Swift and sparrow terrace nest boxes will be provided, along with and suitable native planting for cover and foraging.
 Bat boxes will be proposed adjacent to foraging routes along the canal edge.
 There is the opportunity to enhance the biodiversity of the site by adopting design principles informed by local conservation strategies, notably the Bristol City Council Biodiversity Action Plan.

-This plan shows the tree planting scheme across The Iron Works site, with 100 new trees being planted in total - click to enlarge image
+This plan shows the tree planting scheme across The Iron Works site, with 100 new trees being planted in total - please note this plan has been superseded by the planning submission and may not reflect the submitted plans - click to enlarge image

-The ecology and biodiversity strategy for The Iron Works - click to enlarge image
+The ecology and biodiversity strategy for The Iron Works - please note this plan has been superseded by the planning submission and may not reflect the submitted plans - click to enlarge image

 Site movement